appunite/mockery/README.md

 #### Don't create custom macros when it's not necessary

-To prepare module for mocking we decided to use module attributes instead of any magic macros that changes code behind the scene.<br>
+To prepare module for mocking we decided to use module attributes instead of any magic macros that changes code behind the scene.
 In our company we believe that any new person joining project should be able to understand existing code immediately.